kamrullab/googleone/README.md

 - Access to Google Experts for All Your Questions

 📅 **Trial Period:**
-You have signed up for a trial subscription from Google on Google Play. <br> Your trial will end on April 2, 2024.
+You have signed up for a trial subscription from Google on Google Play. <br> Your trial will end in  2024.

 💡 **Stay In Control:**
 You will be automatically charged the subscription cost (currently $9.99/month) at the end of your trial unless you cancel. <br> The good news?
 You can cancel at any time.
 Manage your subscriptions hassle-free.